Product Q&A with Marty Cagan

 There are two kinds of “corporate systems” out there - those that are truly enabling the customer’s experience (referred to as “customer enabling product”) and those that are truly internal (if it goes down your customers won’t notice or care).

-The customer enabling systems need to be treated as first class product.
+Customer-enabling systems need to be treated as first-class products.
 As a side note, if this is the case for you, you’ll need to up-level yourself as part of that from the BA role to the true PM role.

 How would you recommend shifting a company to be product-driven (i.e. instead of Sales selling features/products and then throwing it over the wall to product, Sales should be selling what's coming up in the product roadmap)?